What kind of choice do you have in your life?

 “Really”, I thought.

-The more we can put our good energy with our choice into this great unfolding, the better off we all will be.
+The more we put our good energy with our choice into this great unfolding, the better off we all will be.

 Together, we will continue to change the world, one person and one choice at a time.